Syntaf/travis-sphinx/README.md

 Options:
   -b, --branches TEXT        Comma separated list of branches to build on
                              [default: master]
-  -p, --pullrequest BOOLEAN  Deploy on pull requests(not recommended) -c, --cname TEXT           Write a CNAME file with the given CNAME.
+  -c, --cname TEXT           Write a CNAME file with the given CNAME.
   -m, --message TEXT         The commit message to use on the target branch.
                              [default: Update documentation]